SaladDais/Lummao/README.md

 The runtime is largely handled by the excellent implementation of LSL's basic operations and library functions from [LSL-PyOptimizer](https://github.com/Sei-Lisa/LSL-PyOptimizer).

+To see an example input script and its Python output, see the [`test_resources` directory](https://github.com/SaladDais/Lummao/tree/master/tests/test_resources).

 ## Setup

 LSL PyOptimizer is not distributed in a form that would allow easily using it as a library, it must be installed separately,